 - It is recommended that instructors for multiple section courses and labs come to an agreement on the syllabus statement used

-Please help support us by including a disability statement in your syllabus:
+Please help support our students with permanent as well as temporary conditions by including a disability statement in your syllabus: